Ethan-Pastel/lumaa-spring-2025-ai-ml/README.md

 ## **Download Dataset**

 Go to the link in 'dataset' and download RAW_recipes.csv to your computer.
-Then copy and instert the file path into the 'file_path' function in the scr file.
+Then copy and insert the file path into the 'file_path' function in the scr file.
 ```
 file_path = r"C:\Users\cmpas\Downloads\RAW_recipes.csv"
 df = pd.read_csv(file_path)